 New Hope Services has a rich history of meeting the human services needs of people throughout Southern Indiana.
 With a record spanning 64 years, New Hope is one of the largest and most successful nonprofit organizations in the Louisville region and has been publicly recognized as a model in the delivery of developmental services.

 Originally, New Hope focused solely on children with developmental disabilities in Clark County.
-Services have expanded, and today it focuses on three primary program areas: Adult Services, Family Services, and Housing & Community Development.
-Currently, New Hope serves more than 16,000 individuals and families in 21 counties in Southern Indiana, and now 7 counties in Kentucky.
+Services have expanded, and today it focuses on three primary program areas: Ability Services, Family Services, and Housing & Community Development.
+Currently, New Hope serves more than 15,000 individuals and families in 21 counties in Southern Indiana.

 - 1958 – Spring – A group of Clark County parents began meeting.
 In August the Council for Retarded Children of Clark County, Indiana, Inc. was incorporated.